-Preliminary Examination will take place towards the end of Trinity Term; Theology and Religion examinations are usually timetabled in week 8.
+Preliminary Examination will take place towards the end of Trinity Term.
+Paper 1301 is normally timetabled in week 8.
+The timing of other examinations will vary by language.

 Timetables are published here as early as possible, and no later than five weeks before the start of the examination.
 Provisional dates for the start of exams are published in a spreadsheet on the Examination Entry website